Classic itinerary day-by-day

 Cardigan to Aberporth

 Your walk along the Ceredigion coast begins from the town centre of Cardigan.
 This first day consists of an easy walk to Aberporth.
 This takes in the Teifi estuary from the east and some very remote but idyllic sections of the coast.
 Aberporth is a small village known for its two ace sandy beaches sandwiched between rocky headlands.
+We will meet you here and take you on to your hotel.
 Tonight's hotel is a traditional 16th century inn with a mixture of olde world styling and contemporary decor.

 3. Day three